FilipSulich/multi-scale-modeling/Assignment4/readme.md

    else
        degrade the chemical level (in the code its dchem[0] = -0.001 * c->Chemical(0))
        if(chemical_level > activation_threshold) then
-           produce defense chemical (Chemical(1))
+           produce the defense chemical (Chemical(1)) at some rate
 ```

 2. Then we need to transport the defense chemical throughout cells (in the `CelltoCellTransport` method):

 ```
    for each cell wall between cells c1 and c2:
-       transport the pathogen chemical from c1 to c2 at a constant rate transport the defense chemical from c1 to c2 at the same constant rate
+       transport the pathogen chemical (Chemical(0)) from c1 to c2 at a constant rate transport the defense chemical (Chemical(1)) from c1 to c2 at the same rate
 ```

 3. We need to make the chemical influence the cell to increase the stifness of its wall (in the `CellHouseKeeping` method):